 PSI, PSIA, and PSIG—they’re all units of pressure measurement.
-They are ways to assess the amount of force that’s exerted in an area.
-Like inside a tire or an engine.
+That means they are ways to assess the amount of force exerted in an area, such as inside a tire or an engine.

-PSI—this term is short for “pound-force per square inch,” typically referring to gas or liquid.
+PSI: This term is short for “pound-force per square inch,” typically referring to gas or liquid.
 Although it’s a basic label, there are infinite ways to complicate it.
 For the purposes of this blog post, we’ll stick with the basics and continue to refer to the example of air in a tire.
-When you pump air into a tire, the molecules bounce around exerting measurable pressure against the inside of it.
+When you pump air into a tire, the molecules bounce around, exerting measurable pressure against the inside of it.

-PSIA—this designation applies to PSI Absolute.
+PSIA: This designation applies to PSI Absolute.
 It refers to pressure in a perfect vacuum.
 In a vacuum, if the tire in our example were completely empty of air, 0 PSIA would be the measurement.

-PSIG—this is the term used for PSI in relation to atmospheric pressure.
+PSIG: This is the term used for PSI in relation to atmospheric pressure.
 PSIG is also known as Gauge Pressure.
 The ambient pressure at sea level is about 14.7 PSIA, but ambient PSIG is always 0.
 Taking that into account, our completely empty tire’s PSIG reading would be -14.7.
 That’s because the gauge measures the pressure inside the tire compared to the atmospheric pressure outside of it.

 Altitude and Temperature Affects Air Pressure Measurements

-Typically, those types of fluctuations only cause a 1 to 5 PSIG change.
-The rate is about 1 PSIG for every 10 degrees difference in temperature.
+Typically, those types of fluctuations only cause a 1 to 5 PSIG change; the rate is about 1 PSIG for every 10 degrees difference in temperature.
 Therefore, since the suggested pressure for drive tires is 75 PSIG (80 PSIG for trailer tires), you should check tire pressure and adjust it when they’re cold.

 As if weather worries weren’t enough, altitude can also alter tire pressure.
 As altitude goes up, atmospheric pressure goes down.
 The rate of decrease is only about .5 PSIG per 1,000 feet.
-That’s not a lot unless your trip takes you through an altitude change of more than 4,000 feet.
-The change could affect the pressure in a tire by as much as almost 5 PSIG.
+That’s not a lot…unless your trip takes you through an altitude change of more than 4,000 feet.
+The change could affect the pressure in a tire by as much as almost 5 PSIG!

 PSI, PSIA, or PSG: Which One Should You Use?

 Out of PSI, PSIA, and PSIG air pressure measurements, PSIG is the one most used in the transportation industry.
-That’s because it is the one that best measures air pressure in tires as well as coolant, fuel, and oil pressure in engines.
-Fleets and heavy duty repair shops rarely use PSIA, unless isolating pressure in a system is necessary.
+That’s because it’s the best at measuring air pressure in tires, as well as coolant, fuel, and oil pressure in engines.
+Fleets and heavy-duty repair shops rarely use PSIA, unless isolating pressure in a system is necessary.